Can we minimize the risk of sudden cardiac deaths?

 By Sabrina Gonzalez | Photo by Cooper Smith/Unsplash

-Endurance exercise and physical activity are known to produce significant health benefits.
+Endurance exercise and physical activity are known to have significant health benefits.
 However, increased participation in long endurance events and races has also been associated with rare reports of sudden death and cardiac dysfunction.
 This has generated a lot of concern regarding the possible risks of endurance activities.
-This month, let’s focus on the effects that physical activity exerts on one of the most vital muscles of the body–the heart.
+Today, let’s focus on the effects that physical activity exerts on one of the most vital muscles of the body–the heart.

 The RACER study, short for Race Associated Cardiac Arrest Event Registry, is a 10-year study that looked into the occurrence of adverse cardiac events during long-distance races in the United States.
 Out of 10 million participants, there were 59 documented cases of cardiac arrest, an incidence of about 0.5 per 100,000 individuals.
 This incidence is lower than that in triathletes, where it is estimated to be one death per 52,000 participants.
 Most adverse cardiac events occurred in males, during marathons, and in the last mile of the race.
 Of the 59 patients in this study, 71 percent died.